 #2.
 Take Advantage of the Situation

-According to studies, people have a tendency to over-earn—they become so focused on accumulating things that they lose sight of actually enjoying what they are doing.
+According to studies, people tend to overlearn—they become so focused on accumulating things that they lose sight of actually enjoying what they are doing.

 #3.
 Negative Thoughts Should Be Reframed

-When you are stuck in a pessimistic mindset or experiencing negativity, look for ways to reframe your thoughts in a more positive manner.
+When you are stuck in a pessimistic mindset or experiencing negativity, look for ways to reframe your thoughts more positively.

 Impact of Happiness

-Happiness has been shown to predict positive outcomes in a wide range of situations.
+Happiness has been shown to predict positive outcomes in various situations.

 - Positive emotions boost life satisfaction.

-- Happiness assists people in developing stronger coping skills and emotional resources.
+- Happiness assists people in developing more vital coping skills and emotional resources.

 - Positive emotions are associated with improved health and longevity.
-Over a 13-year period, people who experienced more positive emotions than negative ones were more likely to survive, according to one study.
+Over 13 years, people who experienced more positive emotions than negative ones were more likely to survive, according to one study.

-- People who report a positive sense of well-being are more likely to engage in healthy behaviors such as eating fruits and vegetables and exercising on a regular basis.
+- People who report a positive sense of well-being are more likely to engage in healthy behaviors such as eating fruits and vegetables and exercising regularly.

 Related Articles: MICRO WEDDING: All You Need to Know